0xsisyfos/PredictionMarket/README.md

 2. Start a simple HTTP server, for Python 3: ```python3 -m http.server 8000```

-3. Open http://localhost:8000 in your browser to view your app.
+3. Open http://localhost:8000 in your browser to view your dApp.

 You  can now play around the dApp, while using an intuitive front-end.